-Jessica Peake and Robert Diaz own and operate multiple Anytime Fitness locations across Australia, growing them to the thriving businesses they are today.
-Having worked with the duo over the past few years, we chat to them about what makes a successful franchise and how marketing plays an important role in growing their businesses.
+Jessica Peake owns and operates multiple Anytime Fitness locations across Australia, growing them to the thriving businesses they are today.
+Having worked with her over the past few years, we chat to her about what makes a successful franchise and how marketing plays an important role in growing her businesses.

-How did you both get started in the fitness industry?
+How did you get started in the fitness industry?

 Recently, one of your clubs came 2nd in the country for generating the most amount of prospects and sales within the Anytime network.
 What were the key factors that led you to this achievement?

 One of the major keys to our success is that we are always marketing.
 Some offers are better than others but we are always out there marketing the brand.
 Since taking over our newest club 12-months ago it has been in the top 10% in the country for sales and leads.
 The team running the club is the same, we have just added strong marketing to get this result.

 Why do you believe digital marketing is so important for your gyms, and what results have you seen with digital marketing?

 In this day and age we are always on our phones.
 I believe you need to be seen on the platforms your customers hang out on.
 Which is obviously Facebook, Instagram and Google.
 We have seen a massive increase in sales and leads by adding digital marketing.